-Once you've established your supplier scorecard metrics, you can use them to evaluate the vendor's performance.
+Once you've established your supplier scorecard metrics, you can use them to measure the vendor's performance.
 Companies generally apply a grading scale to certain metrics, with simple ones giving a simple yes or no answer to whether a vendor meets a particular standard.
-More advanced vendor evaluations may grade different standards on a scale.
+More advanced vendor assessments may grade different standards on a scale.
 You can also define what you consider a good or bad score on these evaluations to help guide your actions after grading the vendor.

 While a vendor falling short in certain areas may mean you need to break ties with them, you can usually use your evaluation as a learning opportunity for the vendor.
 At times, you may even find that some of the reasons why a vendor isn't optimally performing are because of an issue on your end, such as poor communication.

 You can go over your evaluation with the vendor and identify what issues might be causing poor grades in particular areas.
 Problems may come from accounting, merchandising or routing instructions, so it's important to narrow in on what's causing a vendor not to meet expectations.
 Once you've identified the underlying causes of poor grades, you can talk about them with the vendor, helping them take action to raise their performance before the next evaluation.

 Supplier Scorecard Best Practices

 As you create a supplier scorecard, there are a few scorecard best practices you can follow to ensure you get the most out of using one.
 Some best practices for getting the most out of your scorecard include using a simple design, customizing your approach, notifying your vendor of your evaluation, scaling evaluations and ensuring accurate data.